dgaydukov/cert-aws/sa/files/sa.md

 Route propagation rules:
 * by default aws use most specific routes to forward traffic
 * if propagated route from site-to-site vpn or DX overlap with local route, local route take precedence, even if propagated route is more specific
+* you propagate specific routes for the on-premise via GBP (not default).
+If you propogate default route `0.0.0.0/0`, it would be ignored cause static route (for example to IGW) would take precedence
+* only VGW support route propagation, you should use specific construct `AWS::EC2::VPNGatewayRoutePropagation` to propagate routes
 Don't confuse (customer gateway routing):
 * dynamic - if your customer gateway supports BGP, you you have to provide unique BGP ASN)
 * static - if customer gateway doesn't support BGP, you don't provide any BGP ASN, default number of 65000 is assigned